 Harvest carrots within three weeks of reaching maturity.
 This helps keep their texture crisp and flavor sweet.
 Smaller carrots, around 1 inch in diameter, usually taste better than larger ones.

 Ensure the soil is loose and well-draining to prevent misshapen roots.
-Consistent moisture during growth reduces stress on the plants, which improves their flavor.
+Consistent moisture during growth reduces plant stress, improving flavor.
 Mulching retains water and protects roots, resulting in a smoother texture.

-Wait until after frost to harvest, as cold temperatures boost sweetness naturally.
+Wait until after frost to harvest, as cold temperatures naturally boost sweetness.

 Storing Carrots After Harvest